Intelligent Diesel Engine: Replacing the Camshaft

 The convenience of the camshaft is that not only does it keep the timing of the opening and closing valves and injecting fuel through its cams, it is also responsible for the mechanical force that is required to actually open and close the valves and power the port and helix fuel pump.
 The camshaftless intelligent system uses the rotation of the engine to power an axial piston pump that pressurizes a hydraulic oil system.
 The potential energy from the hydraulic pressure is directed by the electronically controlled servo system to drive InFI (Intelligent Fuel Injection) and InVA (Intelligent Valve Actuation) systems.

 Improving the Marine Diesel Engine

-The Intelligent, Camshaftless, diesel engines offer several potential improvements for marine diesel main engines.
-Variable electronically controlled timing of fuel injection and exhaust valves for lower specific fuel consumption and better performance parameters.
+The intelligent, camshaftless Diesel engines offer several potential improvements for marine diesel main engines such as variable electronically controlled timing of fuel injection and exhaust valves for lower specific fuel consumption and higher performance.
 The electronic controls also offer lower RPM for manoeuvering, including better astern and crash stop performance.
 With the smarter InFI system the ship operator can more precisely control fuel consumption and improve emission characteristics.
 The highly integrated monitoring system allows for the potential of longer time between overhauls by equalizing the thermal load between cylinders.